-Purpose: To provide, as far as practicable, a safe and supportive environment in which students at risk of anaphylaxis can participate equally in all aspects of the student's schooling.
+Anaphylaxis Procedures are in place to provide, as far as practicable, a safe and supportive environment in which students at risk of anaphylaxis can participate equally in all aspects of the student's schooling.

 To raise awareness about anaphylaxis and the school's management policy in the school community.